 If you’ve had chiles rellenos before, you probably know they aren’t the healthiest choice on a cantina’s menu.
 Often stuffed with cheese and meat, then fried, they’re certainly categorized as comfort food.

-This lighter version packs roasted poblano chiles with a mixture of lean turkey, black beans, crunchy jicama, spices, and a touch of cashew cream.
+This lighter version packs roasted poblano chiles with a mixture of lean turkey (or chicken), black beans, crunchy jicama, spices, and a touch of cashew cream.
 Then a sprinkle of shredded cheese, a quick broil, and a dose of roasted salsa verde creates a satisfying meal you can feel good about.

 Let’s take a moment to thank cashew cream for everything that it is.
 I’m serious, if you haven’t had it before, well…I’VE BEEN THERE.
 And I was blind.
 And I can see clearly now.